These frugal living tips from the Great Depression are timeless ways to help families save money almost 100 years later!

 Similar to line drying, washing clothes by hand saves money on utilities.
-And, washing clothes by hand, helps to preserve their integrity, maintain their color, which makes them last much longer.
+Washing clothes by hand helps to preserve their integrity, and maintain their color which makes them last much longer.

 21. Avoid credit cards.

+Yes, of course, credit cards were not around during the Great Depression.
+That’s the point!
 Living within your means will safeguard you from spending more than what you make.
-Avoiding credit cards is one of the best ways to protect your hard earned dollars from being spent before you’ve earned them.
+Avoiding credit cards is one of the best ways to protect your hard-earned dollars from being spent before you’ve earned them.
 Follow a simple rule, “If I don’t have it, I won’t spend it!”